LiamHutch/WeightedSoundMixer/README.md

 *mixer:Add(sound, weight, fadeStrenght)*
  - sound: a roblox sound object (or anything with a .Volume index)
  - weight: any number greater than 0.
 This represents how loud the sound will be in the mix.
 If not provided then a default of 1 is used.
- - fadeStrength: where 0 is no change in volume, 0 onto 1 is a quicker change in volume, past 1 your ears hurt.
+ - fadeStrength: where 0 is no change in volume, 0 onto 1 is a quicker change in volume, 1 is an instant change in volume, and past 1 your ears hurt.
 If not provided a default of 1 is used.

 mixer:Remove(sound)
  - sound: a sound object to remove from the mix.
 Removing a sound will return it's volume to the value it had when it as added to the mix.